Podcast Equipment Guide 2026: Mics, Mixers & Video Gear

 The Vocaster One was designed for a single podcaster, while the Vocaster Two was designed for two or more.
 The Scarlett 2i2 also includes one mic, although keep in mind it’s a condenser rather than a dynamic mic.

 For the highest quality broadcast tools, RØDE podcast equipment bundles easily top the list.
-Each of its three bundles serve a different number of podcasters, including one, two, and four mics per package.
+Each of its three bundles serves a different number of podcasters, including one, two, and four mics per package.

 RØDE Bundles (premium)